 Types of Rules

-- Change and cancellation rules cover all the fine print to make sure you don’t pay unnecessary fees and know exactly what to expect if your plans change.
+- Change and cancellation rules cover all the fine print to ensure you don’t pay unnecessary fees and know exactly what to expect if your plans change.

 - Itinerary rules cover your options and limitations for the flights you add to your trip.
 For example, can you add a stopover in Europe on the way to Asia?
 Can you book a one-way flight at half the price of a round-trip?
 Will you save miles if part of a business-class trip is in economy?